sophieqguan/ffnToAO3/README.md

 This programs transfers any story from Fanfiction.net to AO3.
 Please use this only for stories that you have claims to.

+# Web Version

+Instead of using this as a library, you may use this directly as a web application at [ffn-to-ao3.herokuapp.com](https://ffn-to-ao3.herokuapp.com)

 # Usage